 The Plymouth Cricket would join a veritable swarm of small cars buzzing the U.S. market for 1971.
 While the Volkswagen Beetle was still the queen of the hive, Japanese makers were busy preparing for their next wave.
 Ford had its cute and perky Pinto on the way, as Chevrolet was readying its tech-on-a-budget Vega.
 Even quirky AMC had its quirky Gremlin.
 Projections called for the blossoming category to see sales well in excess of a million cars.

-Plymouth wanted desperately to join the fun, but it didn’t have the money for a small car of its own.
-Parent Chrysler Corporation was in a financial bind.
-Several management blunders in the 1960s left it strapped for cash.
-One of those bad decisions had been the purchase of Great Britain’s Rootes Group, overseers of the once respected, but no longer, Sunbeam and Hillman brands.
-To say that the Plymouth Cricket was a byproduct of Chrysler’s hurried quest to become a multinational corporation is like saying a staph infection is a byproduct of poor hygiene.
+Plymouth wanted desperately to join the fun, but it didn’t have the money to develop a small car of its own.
+Parent Chrysler Corporation was in a financial bind of its own making.
+Several management blunders in the early 1960s left it strapped for cash.
+One of those had been the decision to purchase of Great Britain’s Rootes Group, who were overseers of the once respected, but no longer, Sunbeam and Hillman brands.
+To say that the Plymouth Cricket was a byproduct of Chrysler’s hurried quest to become a multinational automaker is like saying a staph infection is a byproduct of poor hygiene.
 Possibly thinking that two wrongs might equal a right, Chrysler decided to appropriate the Hillman Avenger sedan from its new British portfolio.
 They slapped a Plymouth badge on it and, voila, they had a small car for the U.S. at a fraction the cost.

 Predictions about the 1970s small car market were correct…for some at least…for a while.
 The Beetle faded away, but not before rising to a level of cultural icon.
 The Vega sold 2 million copies…before the engines either siezed up or melted into puddles of aluminum.
 Ford moved almost 3 million Pintos…before a number of them burst into flames when rear-ended.
 The Japanese offerings got better and better and came to dominate the market.